Maldon Court Preparatory School is not academically selective but our standards are extremely high.

 Before any child is offered a place in our school, we want to be sure that we can fulfil their needs.
 Parents are welcome to come along to the school to see for themselves what we have to offer.
 Visits can be arranged by contacting the school office.

 Places at the school are limited and we recommend you register your child with us long before the proposed date of entry.
 A registration fee of is applicable (reduced for siblings).
 Having registered, the school will keep in touch with you to arrange an assessment day.

-The priority for admissions to Maldon Court Preparatory School is given to children who have successfully completed our Nursery and Pre-Reception and to siblings – on successful completion of an assessment day.
+Priority for admissions to Maldon Court Preparatory School is given to children who have successfully completed our Nursery and Pre-Reception and to siblings.

 Our school will not discriminate on admissions.
 It promotes the principle and practice of equal opportunities for all pupils regardless of religion, ethnic and social background.
 Pupils are valued for their own intrinsic worth and encouraged to achieve their own individual potential.